 • Eat at home most of the time, and cook from scratch.

 • Be prepared with healthy snacks.
 Keep cut vegetables or fresh fruit handy instead of chips or cookies.
+With the right containers, these travel well and can help you avoid a trip to a vending machine or convenience store.

 • Enjoy your food.
 Eating slower not only helps you recognize when you are full, but aids in digestion as well.